codeandtheory/YCharts/README.md

 ## Sample app

-Included in this repository is a [sample app](https://github.com/yml-org/YGraphs/tree/main/app) with multiple graphs with different styling in each section.
-Studying the source code of the app will give you a deep understanding of how to use YGraphs, including customizing and styling the graphs.
+Included in this repository is a [sample app](https://github.com/yml-org/YCharts/tree/main/app) with multiple graphs with different styling in each section.
+Studying the source code of the app will give you a deep understanding of how to use YCharts, including customizing and styling the graphs.
 All of the graphs i.e line, bar, groupedBar, pie & donut are implemented in the sample app.

 ## Basic example